RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

 To upgrade a Redis Enterprise Software (RS) database with RediSearch 1.x to RediSearch 2.x, you have to set up a new database with RediSearch 2.x and use the `RediSearch_Syncer.py` script to replicate the data from the old database into the new database.

+## Prerequisites

+Make sure that you have Python 2 (`sudo apt install python`) installed on the host where you will run the synchronization script.

+## Replicating data from RediSearch 1.x to RediSearch 2.x:

-To upgrade a RediSearch 1.x database to RediSearch 2.x:
+To replicate a RediSearch 1.x database to a RediSearch 2.x database:

 1. Log in to the web UI of the RS cluster that you want to host the new database with RediSearch 2.x.
 1. Add the RediSearch 2.x module to the cluster: